DavidM42/Train-Delay-Higher-Lower/README.md

 Navigate to [localhost:5000](http://localhost:5000).
 You should see the website running with live reload.

+## Android App

+I basically followed [this capacitor tutorial](https://capacitorjs.com/docs/android) and the only real hiccup was installing **Android SDK 29** not the newest Android SDK 30 because Capacitor builds for this older SDK.

+## See more

 For more info about the used web framework _svelte_ see [this README](https://github.com/sveltejs/template/blob/master/README.md)